CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**What if I need more space (storage) in the Data Store?**"

-    Every user has a 100GB allocation in the Data Store.
+    Every user has a 50GB allocation in the Data Store.
-    You can request more space by completing an [Allocation Increase Form](https://user.cyverse.org/forms/2/overview).
+    You can request more space by completing an [Allocation Increase Form](https://user.cyverse.org/forms/2/overview); also see information on storage allocations for [CyVerse's subscription tiers](https://cyverse.org/subscribe).

 -----------------------------------------------------------------------

 ??? question "**How do I publish a large set of public data?**"